-The school day begins at 7:50 a.m. for junior high and 8:00 a.m. for grades TK through 5.
+The school day begins at 7:50 a.m.
 Students are to be in the classroom at this time preparing for the school day.
 The exception to this is the case of a late bus arrival.
 It is unnecessary for the student to report to the office when the bus is late.

 Late arrivals: Any student arriving after the scheduled start time will be marked tardy.
 The student is to go to the office to obtain a tardy slip, which is given to their homeroom teacher.
 Students arriving after 10:15 a.m. will be considered a half-day absent.